PhilipDaniels/gpx_simplifier/README.md

 # TODO
+- Create a new type(s) for latlon which is bounded to the range -90.0..90.0.
 - Full pass lossless read and write of the complete XSD.
 - Pass some options into the gpx_writer to control the fidelity.
+- Move model into its own crate.
+- Reverse geocode the stopped stages and the first and last point.
+  Use a separate crate, maybe publish it.
 - Track splitting
 - Waypoint processing
 - Create an IndentingWriter based off the 'indent_write' crate.
-- Reverse geocode the stopped stages and the first and last point.
 - Use Rayon - CAN'T - Time crate blows up in to_local_offset.
 - Change to use Chrono and Chrono-TZ?
 Probably.
 First need to be able to reverse geocode lat-lon to timezone name.